-There are many sources of inspiration behind the song.
-The memory of my grandfather passed away when I was six is one of the.
+There are many sources of inspiration behind the song: the memory of my grandfather passed away when I was six is one of them.
 I remember him waking up so early in the morning to take a walk in the countryside.

 Another source of inspiration is Zenzero, a guinea pig behind the song named after him.

 Zenzero’s life was short, he had not the time to bloom.
 He was buried in the countryside in a box full of flowers, the same countryside, and the same path I use to walk.

-After one year when I was taking my usual walk, I noticed flowers blooming in the same place where he buried him.
+After one year when I was taking my usual walk, I noticed flowers blooming in the same place where we buried Zenzero.

 From that day, every year, the flowers that were buried with him find their way to bloom.

 This is about ever traveling wishful thinking, but it is that kind of wish you can only accomplish through imagination.

-When I wrote it there weren’t any social media.
-You could only browse thousands of pictures by turning pages of books, travel guides, magazines.
+When I wrote it there weren’t any social media and you could only browse thousands of pictures by turning pages of books, travel guides, magazines.

 I was amazed by everything the first time I visited Ireland, Berlin, France.
-I could touch what I dreamt for years in my room.
+Finally, I could touch what I dreamt of for years in my room.
 And it seemed that it could never come to an end.

 Zenzero was a small guinea pig that is part of the inspiration behind the song Morning Flowers.